htrivino20/mvts_transformer/README.md

 ## Setup

+1. Clone the repo by using HTTPS or either SSH, `git clone -b transformers.ts.dev https://github.com/htrivino20/mvts_transformer.git`
-1. `cd mvts_transformer/`
+2. `cd mvts_transformer/`
-2. Inside an already *existing* root directory, each experiment will create a time-stamped output directory, which contains model checkpoints, performance metrics per epoch, predictions per sample, the experiment configuration, log files etc. The following commands assume that you have created a new root directory inside the project directory like this: `mkdir experiments`
+3. Inside an already *existing* root directory, each experiment will create a time-stamped output directory, which contains model checkpoints, performance metrics per epoch, predictions per sample, the experiment configuration, log files etc. The following commands assume that you have created a new root directory inside the project directory like this: `mkdir experiments`
-3. [We recommend creating and activating a `conda` or other Python virtual environment (e.g. `virtualenv`) to install packages and avoid conficting package requirements; otherwise, to run `pip`, the flag `--user` or `sudo` privileges will be necessary.] `pip install -r requirements.txt`
+4. [We recommend creating and activating a `conda` or other Python virtual environment (e.g. `virtualenv`) to install packages and avoid conficting package requirements; otherwise, to run `pip`, the flag `--user` or `sudo` privileges will be necessary.] `pip install -r requirements.txt`
-4. To see all command options with explanations, run: python `src/main.py --help`
+5. To see all command options with explanations, run: python `src/main.py --help`

 ## Train models from scratch
 ### Classification